Tucker goes deep as Astros rally in 8th to beat Rangers 4-3 - WHIZ News

 The Rangers went ahead 3-0 in the fourth on a two-run homer by Nathaniel Lowe, who pulled a pitch that landed 416 feet away from the plate in the Texas bullpen in right-center in the fourth inning.
 It was his eighth homer overall, his seventh in his last 22 games.

-Duran, who had never played above Double-A before his big league debut June 4, led off the third with an infield single and scored on Marcus Semen’s two-out single.
+Duran, who had never played above Double-A before his big league debut June 4, led off the third with an infield single and scored on Marcus Semien’s two-out single.

-Texas had its three-game winning streak snapped, missing a chance to match its longest this season.

 Dane Dunning pitched six scoreless innings for the Rangers, but is still winless in his last eight starts.
 The right-hander struck out four and walked four while allowing only two hits, both doubles.